Bowie State University: Media

-As of 2017, Bowie State has one student newspaper: The Spectrum.
+As of 2017, Bowie State had one student newspaper: The Spectrum.

 BSU-TV Channel 74 is a cable television station that broadcasts around the clock for the BSU community, and WBSU Bulldog Nation Radio streams programming online.
 Both stations are operated under the aegis of the Department of Communications.
 They have converted from analog to digital technology.
 WBSU Bulldog Nation Radio was launched in 2018 with support from Maryland-based Radio One.

 The university is a supporter of the Prince George's Film Festival.

 Music

 The Symphony of Soul, also known as SOS, is the name of the marching/concert/pep band at Bowie State University.
-The Symphony of Soul has received rave reviews following collegiate performances, and when representing the university abroad.
 During the fall, students always expect the usual impromptu parade through the campus by the SOS.
 They were also a part of the NFL 2007–2008 season opener as they performed the National Anthem with Aretha Franklin and shared the stage with other recording artists such as Aerosmith, Britney Spears, Mary J. Blige, and others.
 The SOS was featured in the Original Battle of the Bands held at RFK Stadium.
 The SOS drumline was named as one of Showtime Magazine's top ten amongst HBCUs.